emmaU90/Exploratory-Analysis-of-Top-countries-by-population-using-MYSQL/README.md

 This analysis aim to explores the top countries population data using MySQL.

-Along with it, is the data information, like the  country name, pop[ulation, percentage of world population, net migration etc.
+Along with it, is the data information, like the  country name, population, percentage of world population, net migration etc.

 # Data source